Hugh Trenchard, 1st Viscount Trenchard: Disputes and resignation

 The New Year saw Trenchard made a Knight Commander of the Order of the Bath, and he was appointed Chief of the Air Staff on the newly formed Air Council.
 He began work on 18 January.
 During his first month at the Air Ministry he clashed with Rothermere over several issues.
 First, Rothermere's tendency to disregard his professional advisors in favour of outside experts irritated Trenchard.
 Secondly, Rothermere insisted that Trenchard claim as many men for the newly formed Royal Air Force as possible, even if they might be better employed in the other services.
-Thirdly, Rothermere and Trenchard disagreed on nominees for senior appointments in the R.A.F.
-Finally and most significantly, they disagreed over proper future use of air power which Trenchard judged as being vital in preventing a repeat of the strategic stalemate which had occurred along the Western Front.
-Also during this period Trenchard resisted pressure from several press barons to support an "air warfare scheme", which would have seen the British armies withdrawn from France and an attempt to defeat Germany entrusted to the R.A.F.
+Thirdly, Rothermere and Trenchard disagreed on nominees for senior appointments in the RAF.
+Finally and most significantly, they disagreed over proper future use of air power, which Trenchard judged as being vital in preventing a repeat of the strategic stalemate which had occurred along the Western Front.
+Also during this period, Trenchard resisted pressure from several press barons to support an "air warfare scheme"; this would have seen the British armies withdrawn from France, and an attempt to defeat Germany entrusted to the RAF.
 Despite the differences with Rothermere, Trenchard was able to put in place planning for the merger of the Royal Flying Corps and the Royal Naval Air Service.
 However, as the weeks went on they became increasingly estranged personally, and a low point was reached in mid-March when Trenchard discovered that Rothermere had promised the Navy 4000 aircraft for anti-submarine duties.
 He accorded the highest priority to air operations on the Western Front's land campaign: there were fewer than 400 spare aircraft in the United Kingdom.
 On 18 March they exchanged letters, Trenchard expressing his dissatisfaction and Rothermere curtly replying.
 The following day Trenchard sent Rothermere a letter of resignation. and although Rothermere asked him to remain, Trenchard only agreed to defer the date until after 1 April 1918, when the Royal Air Force would officially come into being.